Debugging Guide#

 --config examples/math/gsm8k_grpo.yaml \

-Note: For debugging purposes, only the allocation_mode and sglang configs matter.
-You can ignore everything else in the example YAML file.
-In addition, it is strongly recommended to examine the launch arguments related to the inference engine.
-For example, you may need to check if sglang.enable_multimodal should be set based on your model type since multimodal is disabled in SGLang by default in models such as Gemma3, Llama4, and Step3VL.
+Note: For debugging purposes, only the allocation_mode and sglang configurations are relevant—you can ignore other settings in the example YAML file.
+Review the inference engine launch arguments based on your model type.
+For example, verify whether sglang.enable_multimodal should be enabled, as multimodal support is disabled by default in SGLang for models like Gemma3, Llama4, and Step3VL.

 Once it’s running, you’ll find the server address in the log: